Non-Hermitian adiabatic transport in spaces of exceptional points: Geometry and topology of

-To study the geometry and topology of this space, a useful first step is to analyze that of $GL_n({\bf C})$.
+To study further the geometry and topology of $\cepn$, a useful first step is to analyze that of $GL_n({\bf C})$.
+(The result of the division of $GL_n({\bf C})$ by the product group can then be investigated afterward, one factor at a time.)
 If we arbitrarily choose an inner product on ${\bf C}^n$, say the standard one, then any invertible matrix $g\in GL_n({\bf C})$ can be expressed in the polar decomposition $g=Uh$, where $U$ is unitary and $h$ is a positive-definite Hermitian matrix (i.e.\ all its eigenvalues are strictly positive).
 This can be obtained from $h=(g^\dagger g)^{1/2}$, where the positive square root is taken for each positive eigenvalue of $g^\dagger g$, and $U=gh^{-1}$.
 The space of such $h$ is contractible; $h$ can be deformed to the identity $I$.
-Hence $GL_n({\bf C})$ has a ``deformation retract'' \cite{hatcher} to the space $U(n)$ of unitary matrices.
+Hence $GL_n({\bf C})$ has a deformation retract \cite{hatcher} to the space $U(n)$ of unitary matrices.